Jscherbe/frontend/docs-src/content/javascript/ui-breakpoints.md

 <a name="module_ui/breakpoints..Breakpoint+min"></a>

 ### breakpoint.min(handler)
-Attach handler to be executed from the breakpoint and to all breakpoints below.
+Attach handler to be executed from the breakpoint and to all breakpoints above (inclusive).
-- If the browser resizes from a breakpoint above this breakpoint, and below the breakpoint name specified, this handler will fire
+This corresponds to a `min-width` media query in SCSS.

 **Kind**: instance method of [<code>Breakpoint</code>](#module_ui/breakpoints..Breakpoint)